-This deliverable has been reviewed and updated with most risks becoming reductant as we are now approaching the final phase of the project.
-The current risks of COVID-19 still remain.
-This revised deliverable outlines the critical risks for implementation, proposed risk mitigation measures and a progress column to show how risks have been managed.
+This deliverable has been reviewed and updated with all, but one, risks becoming reductant as the project has now moves to completion.
+This revised deliverable outlines the critical risk for implementation, proposed risk mitigation measure and a progress column to show how risks have been managed.

-Key risks covered in this update include; the coronavirus which has changed the way in which certain tasks are carried out.
-This includes; General Assembly and Stakeholder Board meetings and advocacy interviews.
 Finally, the SHERPA business continuity plan is still attached to this version of the risk register as Appendix I.